Topstep Funded Account Rules Are Explained in Detail for Traders

 Traders who use automated systems often struggle with over-leverage, so understanding these limits is crucial.
 If you’re considering using bots or EAs, it’s worth reviewing whether Topstep allows automated trading to ensure your setup complies with firm policies.

+3.3.
 Example 3: Trading during a news release

 When the news hits, the market goes haywire.
 Their stop-loss gets blown past in a split second, and what should have been a small, manageable loss turns into a devastating one.
+This example shows that news events can introduce significant risk if they are not managed carefully.

 These scenarios highlight that success in a funded account is less about chasing big wins and more about respecting limits.
 Applying the rules in real trading situations, you protect your capital and prove you are ready for larger opportunities.